jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 It feels right in a way that nothing has felt right for weeks.

+Every time Ethan's hand brushes mine, I feel it like lightning.
+Every time he leans close to say something in my ear, his breath on my neck makes my whole body go warm.
+We're not even doing anything dramatic—just existing in the same space, finally honest about what we want—but it feels revolutionary.

 Around 10:30, people start leaving.
 Tyler finds us to say goodbye—he's getting a ride with some teammates, waves off my offer to drive him since we came together.

 "I'll text you next week," he says.
 "We can study for Henderson's final."